adamfowleruk/mljs/webserver/README.md

 2. run sudo npm link
 3. cd to the folder containing this README file (with the run-webserver.sh file in)
 4. run npm link mljs here

-## Installing dependencies

-Also install the following modules using these commands:-

-1. cd dist/<myappname> (Or the folder you have unzipped your app in to - the one that contains this README.md file)
-2. npm install crypto
-3. npm install underscore
-4. npm install restify
-5. npm install url
-6. npm install websocket

 ## Configure options for your environment